No-hitter: Definition

-A no-hitter is defined by MLB: "An official no-hit game occurs when a pitcher (or pitchers) allows no hits during the entire course of a game, which consists of at least nine innings."
+A no-hitter is defined by Major League Baseball (MLB): "An official no-hit game occurs when a pitcher (or pitchers) allows no hits during the entire course of a game, which consists of at least nine innings."
 This 1991 definition by MLB's Committee for Statistical Accuracy caused previously recognized no-hitters of fewer than nine innings or where the first hit had been allowed in extra innings to be struck from the official record books.
 Games lost by the visiting team in 8 1/2 innings but without allowing any hits do not qualify as no-hitters, as the visiting team has only pitched eight innings.

 Frequency

-MLB has recognized 326 no-hitters thrown since 1876, 24 of which were perfect games.
+MLB has recognized 327 no-hitters thrown since 1876, 24 of which were perfect games.
 Two no-hitters have been thrown on the same day twice: Ted Breitenstein and Jim Hughes on April 22, 1898; and Dave Stewart and Fernando Valenzuela on June 29, 1990.

-Nine no-hitters were thrown in the 2021 season.
-(Note: Not including Madison Bumgarner's 7 inning hitless performance, which is not an official no-hitter due to it only being 7 innings.
-He was however credited with a complete game shutout win.)
-The previous record was eight, set in 1884.
-The previous modern era record (since 1901) was seven, accomplished in 1990, 1991, 2012, and 2015.